apluslms/grade-java/README.md

     If `files/dirs` is empty (no argument), then all `*.java` files in the working tree are moved and compiled.

     You can control classpath via `CLASSPATH` environment variable.
+    You can define options for `javac` using `JAVACFLAGS` environment variable.
+    Default options are `-encoding utf-8 -deprecation`.

     If compilation is successfull, then `ok_message` is printed.
     By default, it is `ok`, but it can be suppressed with `-M`.